Mixing fraction in classical novae: Numerical methods and assumptions

-The stellar evolution code used in our simulations is the Modules for Experiments in Stellar Astrophysics (MESA, version 10398; see Paxton et al. 2011, 2013, 2015, 2018).
-It is widely accepted that the properties of classical novae (e.g. light curves, times scales, nucleosynthesis and ejecta mass) depend on the WD mass ($M_{\rm WD}$), the mass-accretion rate ($\dot M_{\rm acc}$), the initial luminosity of WDs and the composition of accreted matter (e.g. Yaron et al. 2005; Wolf et al. 2013; Rukeya et al. 2017; Wang 2018).
-In the present work, we created the CO WD models with the initial mass range of $0.7-1.0\,M_\odot$.\footnote{ The WDs with mass $\lesssim 0.6\, M_\odot$ are considered to be hybrid HeCO WDs with a CO-rich core surrounded by a $\sim0.1\, M_\odot$ He-rich mantle (e.g. Dan et al. 2012; Yungelson \& Kuranov 2017; Liu et al. 2017).
-According to the current stellar evolution theories, the composition of massive WDs is ONe instead of CO if the WD mass is larger than $\sim1.05\,M_\odot$ (see Siess 2007). } Following Guo et al. (2021b), our initial WD models have a luminosity of $10^{-2}\,L_\odot$, and the accretion rate ($\dot M_{\rm acc}$) in the nova models is $2 \times 10^{-9}\,M_\odot \rm yr^{-1}$.
+The stellar evolution code we used in our simulations is called Modules for Experiments in Stellar Astrophysics (MESA, version 10398; see Paxton et al. 2011, 2013, 2015, 2018).
+It is widely accepted that the properties of classical novae (e.g. light curves, timescales, nucleosynthesis, and ejecta mass) depend on the WD mass ($M_{\rm WD}$), the mass-accretion rate ($\dot M_{\rm acc}$), the initial luminosity of WDs, and the composition of accreted matter (e.g. Yaron et al. 2005; Wolf et al. 2013; Rukeya et al. 2017; Wang 2018).
+In the present work, we created the CO WD models with an initial mass range of $0.7-1.0\,M_\odot$.\footnote{ The WDs with mass $\lesssim 0.6\, M_\odot$ are considered to be hybrid HeCO WDs with a CO-rich core surrounded by a $\sim0.1\, M_\odot$ He-rich mantle (e.g. Dan et al. 2012; Yungelson \& Kuranov 2017; Liu et al. 2017).
+According to current stellar evolution theories, the composition of massive WDs is ONe instead of CO if the WD mass is higher than $\sim1.05\,M_\odot$ (see Siess 2007). } Following Guo et al. (2021b), our initial WD models have a luminosity of $10^{-2}\,L_\odot$, and the accretion rate ($\dot M_{\rm acc}$) in the nova models is $2 \times 10^{-9}\,M_\odot \rm yr^{-1}$.
 The nuclear reaction network is coupled by 86 isotopes from $^{1}\rm H-^{48}\rm Ca$, including 794 nuclear reactions.
-Besides, we did not consider the influence of rotation and convective overshooting in this work.
+In addition, we did not consider the influence of rotation and convective overshooting in this work.

-We adopted the super-Eddington wind as the mass loss mechanism during nova outbursts, in which the super-Eddington luminosity ($L_{\rm Edd}$) and the wind mass-loss rate ($\dot M$) can be expressed as follows (e.g. Denissenkov et al. 2013; Wang et al. 2015; Wu et al. 2017; Guo et al. 2021a):
+We adopted the super-Eddington wind as the mass-loss mechanism during nova outbursts, in which the super-Eddington luminosity ($L_{\rm Edd}$) and the wind mass-loss rate ($\dot M$) can be expressed as follows (e.g. Denissenkov et al. 2013; Wang et al. 2015; Wu et al. 2017; Guo et al. 2021a):

-where $G$, $c$ and $\tau$ are the gravitational constant, vacuum speed of light and Rosseland mean opacity, $\eta_{\rm Edd}$ and $\upsilon_{\rm esc}$ are the super-Eddington wind factor and escape velocity, respectively.
+where $G$, $c,$ and $\tau$ are the gravitational constant, the vacuum speed of light, and the Rosseland mean opacity, and $\eta_{\rm Edd}$ and $\upsilon_{\rm esc}$ are the super-Eddington wind factor and escape velocity, respectively.
 The super-Eddington wind is triggered when the WD luminosity exceeds the Eddington luminosity, and all the radiant energy exceeding Eddington luminosity is used to eject matter (i.e. $\eta_{\rm Edd}=1$).